Symplectomorphism group relations and degenerations of Landau-Ginzburg models: Toric preliminaries

-It was shown that in \cite{toricstacks} that any toric stack $\mcx$ has a canonical stack $\mcx_{\sfan} \to \mcx$ where $\sfan$ is a good stacky fan.
+Following \cite[Section~5]{toricstacks}, we call a stacky fan $\sfan$ good if the primitive generators $\fan (1)$ in $\Lambda_1$ are linearly independent and span a saturated sublattice of $\Lambda_2$.
+All of the toric stacks defined and worked with in this paper will be good and most will be Deligne-Mumford (DM).
+It was shown that in loc. cit. that for any toric stack $\mcx$, there is a canonical stack $\mathcal{X}_{\tilde{\sfan}}$ and a map $\mcx_{\tilde{\sfan}} \to \mcx$ where $\tilde{\sfan}$ is a good stacky fan.
 This map satisfies a universal property and can be thought of as a stacky resolution of $\mcx$.
-When $\mcx = \mcx_{\tilde{\sfan}}$ and $\tilde{\sfan}$ is good, the map is an isomorphism.
-All of the toric stacks defined and worked with in this paper will be good and most will be Deligne-Mumford stacks.
+When $\mcx = \mcx_{\sfan}$ and $\sfan$ is good, the map is an isomorphism.